 The charm of YouTube is that anyone can do it.
 The fact is that these are real people behind the screens - thus, the creators are accessible to their fans.

 The best trick to keep your audience engaged and growing is hiding in plain sight.
 All you have to do is talk to them: reply to comments, give shoutouts, watch their content as well and respond to it.
 The higher your accessibility is, the bigger the chances are that your fans will “spread the word”.
 After all, everybody loves a creator who's not only brilliantly entertaining but is also a genuinely nice person.
+It's one simple thing you have to know if you want to learn how to become a famous YouTuber.

 YouTube SEO refers to both aspects of your focus as a YouTuber: both your channel and your videos.
 SEO stands for Search Engine Optimization.
 Ever since Google purchased YouTube, that’s exactly what the platform has become.
 People no longer log on to the platform for pure entertainment.
 People no longer log on to the platform for pure entertainment.
 In fact, some niches on YouTube feature tutorial videos and DYIs.